Splidejs/splide/README.md

     new Splide( '#splide' ).mount();
     ```
     Note that only the first element will be initialized even if using a class name.

+[Vue Splide](https://github.com/Splidejs/vue-splide) is useful to integrate Splide if you are using Vue.

 ## Options
 ### Changing Options